Types of breast cancer: ER positive, HER2 positive and triple negative

 Some medication for breast cancer only works with one of these types.
 For example trastuzumab, also known as Herceptin, is only effective for HER2 breast cancer.

 About 75% of all breast cancers are 'ER positive'.
 They grow in response to the hormone oestrogen.
 About 65% of these are also 'PR positive'.
 They grow in response to another hormone, progesterone.

 If your breast cancer’s cells have a significant number of receptors for either oestrogen or progesterone, your cancer is considered hormone-receptor positive and will likely to respond to hormonal therapies.

 Breast cancer tumours that are ER/PR-positive are 60% likely to respond to hormonal therapy.
 Tumours that are ER/PR negative are only 5% to 10% likely to respond to hormonal therapy.

 Hormonal therapies for breast cancer are treatments used after surgery, chemotherapy, and/or radiotherapy are finished.
 They are designed to help prevent recurrence of the disease by blocking the effects of oestrogen.
 They do this in one of several ways.

 - The drug tamoxifen, taken by some women for up to five years after initial treatment for breast cancer, helps prevent recurrence by blocking the oestrogen receptors on breast cancer cells and preventing oestrogen from binding to them.

-- A class of medicines called aromatase inhibitors actually stops oestrogen production in post- menopausal women.
-These medicines cannot be taken by women who have not yet gone through menopause.
+- A class of drugs called aromatase inhibitors actually stops oestrogen production in post- menopausal women.
+These drugs cannot be taken by women who have not yet gone through menopause.